Smooth Koopman eigenfunctions: Introduction

 Note that the q.p.d. in \eqref{eqn:def:qpd} provides a direct factorization of the phase space $M$, and one of the components can be directly interpreted as the source of Koopman eigenfunctions.
 The statement of Corollary \ref{corr:skew} takes the opposite direction.
 It deduces the converse, from just the existence of $C^1(M)$ Koopman eigenfunctions.
 Under Assumptions \ref{A:A1} and \ref{A:z_multple}, any flow may be restructured as a skew-product dynamical system.
 The special class of skew product dynamical systems retain all the complexities of a general dynamical system but provide deeper insight into the influences of chaotic and quasiperiodic components.

 If we consider q.p.d. \eqref{eqn:def:qpd} once more, it is not apparent whether all the $C^1(M)$ or $L^2(\mu)$ eigenfunctions of this system arise from projections along the angular coordinates.
 There might be eigenfunctions of this system which depend on both the $\theta$ and $y$ coordinates.
-It turns out that under an additional general assumption, one obtains an affirmation that all the eigenfunctions are indeed only dependent on the angular coordinate $\theta$.
+It turns out that under an additional general assumption, one can affirm that all the eigenfunctions are indeed only dependent on the angular coordinate $\theta$.
 In fact one obtains a complete characterization of the spectral components $\Disc$ and $\Disc^\bot$ from \eqref{eqn:L2_decomp} :

 \begin{corollary} [Discrete and continuous components] Let Assumptions \ref{A:A1} and \ref{A:z_multple} hold, and consider the form \eqref{eqn:def:qpd} claimed by Corollary \ref{corr:skew}.
 If in addition Assumption \ref{A:generating} holds, then $\Disc$ and $\Disc^\bot$ respectively corresponds to the functions dependent only on the $\theta$ and $y$ variables respectively. \end{corollary}